Stencyl/stencylpedia/chapter-c/translating.md

-> At this time, we are not accepting translations and have temporarily taken down our online tool due to technical issues.
-All work has been preserved, and we plan to reintroduce the tool in the future.
+> **Current Status**: At this time, we are not accepting translations and have temporarily taken down our online translation tool due to technical issues.
+All work has been preserved, and down the road, we'd like to reintroduce it.

 ## Check our Translation Tool (Currently Offline)